How to Make Pumpkin Puree (Instant Pot)

 - Quick release the pressure and remove the lid.
 The skin should be peeling off of the pumpkin.
 Insert a knife into the pumpkin — it should slice through it like softened butter.
 If the pumpkin doesn’t seem tender enough, cook on high pressure another 3-5 minutes.

-- Cut the pumpkin into chunks and place in the food processor and process until smooth.
+- Place the flesh in a food processor or blender and process until smooth.

 - Place in a fine mesh sieve lined with cheesecloth placed over a bowl.
-Cover the puree loosely with plastic wrap and store in the fridge overnight.
-This will ensure that your pumpkin puree is free of excess liquid, which is essential for baking.
+Cover the purée loosely with plastic wrap and store in the fridge overnight.
+This will remove excess moisture, which is essential for baking.

-Canned pumpkin and pumpkin puree are one in the same.
-They’re both pure pumpkin processed until smooth, with no additives.
+Canned pumpkin and pumpkin purée are the same as they’re both pure pumpkin processed until smooth with no additives.

-Pumpkin puree is not to be confused with pumpkin pie filling, which contains sweeteners and spices.
+Pumpkin purée is not to be confused with pumpkin pie filling, however, as pumpkin pie filling contains sweeteners and spices.

-Sugar pumpkins, or baking pumpkins, are typically used for pumpkin pie because they contain a good amount of pumpkin flesh and they taste sweeter.
+Sugar pumpkins, or baking pumpkins, are typically used for pumpkin pie because they contain a good amount of pumpkin flesh and have a sweeter flavor.

-Most carving pumpkins, or larger pumpkins, don’t have the flavor that smaller pumpkins have, so they’re not a great choice for cooking.
+Most carving pumpkins, or very large pumpkins, have a watery, stringy flesh and don’t have the sweet flavor that smaller pumpkins have, so they’re not a great choice for cooking.

 Recipe notes